Browse Our Online Inventory: Check Availability, View Pricing, Order Parts

 // Posted by:

-Total reported sales for all switch categories in North America for Q1 of 2014 were 5% better than the previous quarter and 1% better than observed in the first quarter of 2013.
-Sales units for Q1 2014 came in 4% above units sold in Q4 2013 and 14% better than Q1 of 2013.
+Total reported sales for all switch categories in North America for Q3 of 2015 were 2% above as reported in the previous quarter and 2% better than observed in the third quarter of 2014.
+Sales units for Q3 2015 came in 14% above units sold in Q2 2015 and 21% more than Q3 of 2014.
 Keep reading...

 Switches are available at TTI Inc. from industry leading manufacturers.
 TTI is an authorized distributor for many switch manufacturers including: C&K Components, Carling Technologies, Honeywell, Omron,